cwchentw/lightweight-cms/content/reference/setting.md

 ---
-title: Settings for Lightweight CMS
+title: The Settings for Lightweight CMS
+linkTitle: Setting
 mtime: 2022/07/20
 weight: 6
 ---